ChrisWhealy/geonames_hana/README.md

 <a name="alt-field-names"></a>
 #### Alternative Field Names

 The property names of the returned JSON objects are not always intuitive.
 For example, the 3-character language code in the `languages` table is stored in field `iso639-3`.
-Such field names are technical and obscure and therefore don't improve the API's useability.
+Such field names are technical and obscure and therefore don't improve the API's usability.
 Therefore, alternate, human-readable names have been configured that can be used in the API as more user-friendly alternatives.

 These alternative names are listed in file [`srv/config/config.js`](./srv/config/config.js).
 Look at the definition of object `api_v1`.
 This object contains multiple properties whose names are the URL paths used to read a particular table.